public desires/private pleasures(a novel)

 Her lover takes the letter from her hand.
 Places it carefully on the bed.
 She touches her lover's lip.
 With a fingertip.
 Her lover has a dimple.
 She smiles.
 Her lover caresses her bum.

 Two women alight from the midnight blue train.
 The doors slam closed.
 One of them has a dossier in her hand.
 One of them is carrying a briefcase.
 They do not speak.
 They walk toward the exit.
 The door is locked.
 The train departs.
 A man watches them.
-In the external world she discovers a sign of her very desire.
-This fascinates her.
-She is surprised.
-An expression of her most secret fantasies.
-A trace of her own trajectory.
-It seems ambiguous.
-A phantasmic formation.

 Two women are dancing.
 One of them is questing for pleasure.